 And I was far from alone.
 In fact, it seems as though everyone is struggling with broken baby hairs and weak strands right now.
 And while I originally put my hair weakness down to lockdown neglect, even after I’d had my much-needed salon appointments, the weak tufts of hair remained.
 It was actually during my first post-lockdown colour appointment that I became aware of how serious the situation was.

 As I watched the stylist glide the brush through my freshly bleached hair during the blow-dry, I couldn’t believe just how many flyaways were blowing free.
 In a bid to get some answers, I reached out to Dominic Roach, creative director of colour at Butchers.
-“Weak, breaking hair is an ever-present problem for many heads amongst us, however, with guests now returning to us in the salon after such a long winter lockdown, the problem does seem to be more prevalent,” he says.
+“Weak, breaking hair is an ever-present problem for many heads amongst us, however, with guests now returning to us in the salon after lockdown, the problem does seem to be more prevalent,” he says.

 Since then, I have made it my mission to strengthen my strands and get them fighting fit once more.
 I reached out to just about every great hairstylist I know and squeezed every tip, trick and product recommendation out of them.
 Now, my hair is in the best condition it has been for nearly two years.
 Keep scrolling for everything I learned, as well as the 15 products that helped strengthen my hair.